Privacy Policy

 If you wish to talk to us about this Privacy Notice and how we collect, use and process personal information – further details on how to contact us are set out later in this document.

-When you enquire about our services, and throughout your relationship with Bespoke Computing Ltd, you’ll provide personal information to us.
+When you engage with this website, enquire about our services, and throughout your relationship with Bespoke Computing Ltd, you may provide personal information to us.
 We may also collect certain information about you from others.

 This may include some or all of the following pieces of information: